rajankit3107/climate/README.md

 # Climate - Modern Weather Application

 A sophisticated weather application built with React and TypeScript that provides real-time weather information with a beautiful and intuitive user interface.
-The application offers detailed weather forecasts, city search functionality, and the ability to save favorite locations.
+The application offers detailed weather forecasts, city search functionality, and the ability to save favorite location.

 ## Features